devicons/devicon/CONTRIBUTING.md

   </li>
   <li>Create a separate pull request (PR) for each Icon.
     <ul>
-      <li>This means you would have to create two PRs for each Icon.</li>
+      <li>This means you would have to create one PR for Amazon Web Services and one PR for Redhat.</li>
     </ul>
   </li>
   <li>